njd8927/Note-Taker-App/README.md

 ### 5. [Questions](#questions)

 ## Description
-This project is intended to provide the user with a database to keep track of his/her company's employees.
-The user is able to view all employees, departments and roles.
-The user is also able to add a department, role or employee and update a current employee's role.
+This project is intended to provide the user with an application allowing them to create and store notes.
+The user is able to create a note, save it for future use and when no longer needed, can delete the note.

 ## Installation
 For installation instructions, please see the project github repository: https://github.com/njd8927/Note-Taker-App